-There are also a number of methods that attempt to go further, creating models that are character-aware, but nonetheless incorporate the idea that we would like to combine characters into units that are approximately the same size as a word.
+There are also a number of methods that attempt to create models that are characteraware, but nonetheless incorporate the idea that we would like to combine characters into units that are approximately the same size as a word.
 A first example is the idea of pyramidal encoders [3].
 The idea behind this method is that we have multiple levels of stacked encoders where each successive level of encoding uses a coarser granularity.
-For example, the pyramidal encoder shown on the left side of Figure 62 takes in every character at its first layer, but each successive layer only takes the output of the first layer every two time steps, reducing the resolution of the output by two.
-A very similar idea in the context of convolutional networks is dilated convolutions [29], which perform convolutions that skip time steps in the middle, as shown in the right side of Figure 62.
+For example, the pyramidal encoder shown on the left side of Figure 63 takes in every character at its first layer, but each successive layer only takes the output of the first layer every two time steps, reducing the resolution of the output by two.
+A very similar idea in the context of convolutional networks is dilated convolutions [30], which perform convolutions that skip time steps in the middle, as shown in the right side of Figure 63.